Primechain/primechain-api-docs/docs/usecases/temp.md

 ```

 ### 2.2 Grant write permissions
-To grant an entity write permission to a stream, use `post /api/v1/grant_write_permission_to_stream` and provide 3 parameters:
+To grant an entity write permission to a trade channel, use `post /api/v1/grant_write_permission_to_trade_channel` and provide 3 parameters:
-1. `primechain_address_stream_writer` - the primechain address of the entity to be granted write permission.
+1. `trade_channel_writer` - the primechain address of the entity to be granted write permission to the trade channel.
-2. `stream_name` - the name of the relevant data stream.
+2. `trade_channel_name` - the name of the relevant the trade channel.
-3. `primechain_address_stream_creator` - the primechain address of the creator of the data stream.
+3. `trade_channel_creator` - the primechain address of the creator of the trade channel.

-***Note:*** This must be run on the node containing the private key of the stream creator.
+***Note:*** This must be run on the node containing the private key of the `trade_channel_writer`.

 Sample input
 ```
 {
-  "primechain_address_stream_writer": "125LHLRKDDdaJSWXbVdaAGG7pGRT9dWPjjF7aG",
+  "trade_channel_writer": "125LHLRKDDdaJSWXbVdaAGG7pGRT9dWPjjF7aG",
-  "stream_name": "200_tons_xyz_Jan_2019",
+  "stream_name": "200_tons_xyz_Feb_2019",
-  "primechain_address_stream_creator": "1VUid7fZaiFnNXddiwfwvk8idyXixkFKRSQvMp"
+  "trade_channel_creator": "1VUid7fZaiFnNXddiwfwvk8idyXixkFKRSQvMp"
 }
 ```
 Sample output